 MSc Molecular Biology and Biotechnology

 The biotechnological applications of molecular biology underpin major industries in the medical and agricultural sectors.
 Insights from the study of genetic material are already benefiting the development of new diagnostic tests, therapeutic agents, bioenergy production systems, improved crops and more.
 The range and value of these developments is rapidly increasing.

-This new MSc Molecular Biology and Biotechnology program provides training for bioscience graduates to develop confidence and independence in their practical skills and knowledge relevant to careers in this area.
+This MSc Molecular Biology and Biotechnology course provides training for bioscience graduates to develop confidence and independence in their practical skills and knowledge relevant to careers in this area.
 Successful graduates will be ready to undertake further study at PhD level or to enter employment in the biotechnology sector.

 Course Director: Dr Qaiser Sheikh